OpenLispDotNet/OpenLispNET/README.md

 All of these domains, and more, benefit from the wild-eyed promises of Lisp for Artificial Intelligence.

+## Powerful Native Libraries
+"Portable Lisp as a Library capable of emitting .NET assemblies"

+It sure would be nice to finish the AST and assembly emitter.
+Take well-known Lisp functions that have become part of your standard library, and emit them as .NET assemblies usable by any .NET language and run-time.

 Summary
 =======
 OpenLisp.NET aims to be compatible with the Common Lisp standard library while providing first class for .NET objects.